-- 26. We have reviewed the Transpower IRIS IM in light of the IM review framework, which is set out in more detail in the IM review framework paper we published in December 2016.27 - 27.
+- 23. We have reviewed the Transpower IRIS IM in light of the IM review framework, which is set out in more detail in the IM review framework paper we published in December 2016. - 24.
 Consistent with the framework, in reviewing the Transpower IRIS IM we have considered whether the policy intent of the Transpower IRIS IM is still relevant, and whether the way the IRIS has been implemented could be more effective in achieving that policy intent, or achieve it in a way that better promotes s 52R or reduces complexity and compliance costs.
-28 In doing so, we have identified two issues with the operation of the Transpower IRIS IM. - 28.
-We have only proposed changing the Transpower IRIS IM where this appears likely to: - 28.1 promote the Part 4 purpose in s 52A more effectively; - 28.2 promote the IM purpose in s 52R more effectively (without detrimentally affecting the promotion of the s 52A purpose); or - 28.3 significantly reduce compliance costs, other regulatory costs or complexity (without detrimentally affecting the promotion of the s 52A purpose). - 29.
+In doing so, we have identified two issues with the operation of the Transpower IRIS IM. - 25.
+Our criteria for changing the Transpower IRIS IM is where this appears likely to: - 25.1 promote the Part 4 purpose in s 52A more effectively; - 25.2 promote the IM purpose in s 52R more effectively (without detrimentally affecting the promotion of the s 52A purpose); or - 25.3 significantly reduce compliance costs, other regulatory costs or complexity (without detrimentally affecting the promotion of the s 52A purpose). - 26.
 We have also considered, where relevant, whether there are alternative solutions to the identified problems with the Transpower IRIS IM that does not involve changing the Transpower IM.